mendenm/flexible_flyer/progress_log.md

 in, so the screw is not the actual bearing.
-It can be assembled without any bearing material, or can either have something like polypropylene sheet inserted to lower friction, or it can use the non-adhesive Igus plastic I have described elsewhere.
+It can be assembled without any bearing material, or can either have something like polypropylene sheet inserted to lower friction, or it can use the non-adhesive Igus A160T-5-100 plastic, described in the materials list.
 If using the Igus plastic, I have included an option to print a thermoforming jig which allows the plastic to be heated, and then stamped and drilled using the jig.